mead-ml/mead-baseline/docs/tagging.md

+# Sequence Tagging

+There are several models built in to the `baseline` including BiLSTM, Transformer and ConvNet approaches.

+The documentation here includes information on these models and the expected results as well as some documentation on the API design and how to make your own models

-# Sequence tagging using CNN-BLSTM-CRF
+## Sequence tagging using CNN-BLSTM-CRF

 Our Baseline Tagger is a State-of-the-Art model architecture, and supports flexible embeddings, including contextual embeddings and one or more pre-trained sets of word embeddings.
 It has been shown that character-level modeling is important in deep models to support morpho-syntatic structure for tagging tasks.

-## CNN-BLSTM-CRF
+### CNN-BLSTM-CRF

 The code uses word and character-level word embeddings.
 For character-level processing, a character vector depth is selected, along with a word-vector depth.